eoas-ubc/eoas-ubc.github.io/docs/jupyterbooks.md

 # Jupyter Books

-This page summarizes one approach to making [Jupyter books](https://jupyterbook.org/intro.html) in Windows.
-Content is created in `Markdown` or `*.ipynb` files, and the book will be displayed online as HTML.
-The result will be a GitHub-based website looking like [the website you are looking at now](https://eoas-ubc.github.io/).
+The approach to building [Jupyter books](https://jupyterbook.org/intro.html) described here involves: (a) creating pages in `Markdown` or JupyterNotebook `*.ipynb` files, (b) converting to HTML using the [Jupyterbook](https://jupyterbook.org/intro.html) library, then (c) delivering to a GitHub website repository using the [ghp-import package](https://pypi.org/project/ghp-import/), a lightweight Python package for pushing HTML content to a GitHub repository.

 **Note:** the "normal approach" to displaying websites in your GitHub account works fine (see [https://pages.github.com/](https://pages.github.com/)) but requires correct and complete HTML and related files (i.e. you would have to write in HTML).
 Furthermore, it does NOT work to simply generate a Jupyter book from your markdown, then transfer the resulting HTML to your `username.github.io/` repo.